Veronjca/MyPregnancyTracker/README.md

 <img height="500em" src="https://i.ibb.co/XFnTY67/topic-Page-Marked-Up.png" alt="topic-Page-Marked-Up" />

 <p><strong>Upon clicking button marked with #1 you will collapse the topic comments.</strong></p>

+<p>Every author is able to delete or edit their comments with the provided action buttons on the comment card.</p>
 <p>The comments have paginator with 5 comments per page.</p>

 <img height="500em" src="https://i.ibb.co/9nPm85k/comments-Page.png" alt="comments-Page" />